- What Are the Symptoms of Mammary Cancer In Cats?

-What Are the Symptoms of Breast Cancer in Cats?
+What Are the Symptoms of Mammary Cancer In Cats?

 Feline mammary tumors are a type of cancer that presents itself in the mammary glands of cats.
-One of the essential tools in detecting feline mammary tumors is understanding what to look for.
-A bump under the skin is the most apparent sign of mammary cancer, but what if you don't notice a mass is developing in your cat's abdominal area?
+One of the essential tools in detecting mammary tumors is understanding what to look for.
+A bump under the skin is the most apparent sign that mammary tumors are malignant, but what if you don't notice a mass is developing in your cat's abdominal area?
 Are there other symptoms that you need to know?

 Yes!
 There are many other symptoms of this cancer in our feline friends, including: